julianeon/useful-python-scripts/README.md

 ![annotated image](linux.png)

-This script annotates an image with text at the bottom using imagemagick.
+This script annotates an image with text at the bottom.

+It uses imagemagick so you must have imagemagick installed.

 If you have a screenshot for example, you can use it to add a quick description.